andyko16-dotcom/rockPaperScissors/README.md

 2/20-2/22/2023: 3hrs
    -I have created the introduction of my game with text printing one by one and set the background to fade away

+2/23/2023:
+   -one thing that my game doesnt have is .dialogue not printing out 'Tie' when trainer and boss both play same move.
+   -need to add what happens when tariner loses or when boss loses within faint() -for that I am going to make new divs one for win and one for loss with each of them doing their correspondence